Pop culture and entertainment-centric content tends to have a leg-up on more traditional businesses when it comes to being interesting.

 Curiosity is a natural driver of excitement.
 Think of all the articles on the web you’ve clicked to read simply because of a tease in the headline—something like “and you won’t believe what happens next.”
 Even though we’re not directly interested in the main topic of this content, our curiosity gets the better of us.
 You can use this to your advantage in practically any industry; use suspense and teasing language to draw your readers in.
 This is especially useful when applied to the title or the introduction of your article.

-Theoretical posts and news updates can all be very interesting features, but making your content actionable is a surefire strategy to make your piece more interesting.
+Theoretical posts and news updates can all be very interesting features but making your content actionable is a surefire strategy to make your piece more interesting.
 By actionable, I mean including steps or advice in the body of the article that makes its subject matter both practical and executable for the reader.
 Anyone reading the article should not only understand what the article is saying, but also how the information in the article can be applied to his/her own life.
 The easiest way to do this is to transform your content into an interactive tutorial, though this isn’t possible for all content types.

 People have short attention spans.
 There’s nothing wrong with having strictly written content for some articles, as long as you segment it into subsections, but if you want to amp up the “interesting” factor, include different mediums.
 Use an infographic to illustrate your point, or include stock photography that highlights different sections of your work.
 You could even embed a YouTube video that demonstrates a walkthrough of the steps you outlined in writing.
 Get more attention through visuals and your audience will become more engaged.

 As a general rule for content strategies, you want your material to be evergreen—meaning it will be just as valuable on a random date five years from now as it is today.
 However, if you’re looking for short-term bursts to make your content more interesting to your current audience, you can leverage the power of recent trends.
 Look for industry news that has shaken up the market, or wider public incidents that have garnered a ton of attention.
-Find a way to work these topics into your material, and promote them as much as possible for as long as the trend remains.
+Find a way to work these topics into your material, and promote that content as much as possible for as long as the trend remains.

 People are tired of reading regurgitated material.
 Incorporate more original facts and statistics into your work wherever possible to make it more interesting.
 Using facts, as long as you cite them, makes you appear more authoritative, and makes users feel more connected to the story they’re reading.
 Your best bet is to perform the research yourself and publish the results, which can serve as content by itself.
 If you don’t have the time or resources for this, feel free to use statistics posted by third party authorities.